-Still, this course might alternatively be characterized as an advanced torts class in which healthcare is just a "vehicle" for more generally exploring liability as a means for assuring quality.
-It is designed to prepare you for legal practice regardless of where your professional path takes you.
-While requiring substantial writing and other exercises, this course emphasizes legal doctrine over litigation strategy or public policy.
+Notwithstanding this substantive content, this Health Law: Liability & Quality course might alternatively be characterized as an advanced torts class in which healthcare is just a "vehicle" for more generally exploring liability (and some regulation) as a means for assuring quality.
+In other words, this class is designed to prepare you for legal practice regardless of where your professional path takes you.